Teradata/product-help/UseCases/SalesOffload/README.md

 SELECT MIN(sales_date) AS min_date, MAX(sales_date) AS max_date FROM SalesOffload.sales_fact
 ```

-How many records do we have in the data warehouse (2019 data)?
+How many records do you have in the data warehouse (2019 data)?

 ```sql